vimeo/psalm/docs/running_psalm/issues/ConfigIssue.md

 ## Why this is bad

-Your config file may be incompatible with feature Psalm versions.
+Your config file may be incompatible with future Psalm versions.